-Making sure your cat is comfortable with their litter tray doesn’t just mean keeping it clean and accessible, although both these things help.
-You should also consider how many cats use it, the type of litter tray that you own, and the litter itself.
+Making sure your cat is comfortable with their litter tray doesn’t just mean keeping it clean and accessible.
+You should also consider how many cats use it, the design of the litter box, and the litter itself.

 Urinary tract infections, diabetes, kidney disease, or arthritis are all possible ailments that can cause your cat to go to the bathroom where they shouldn’t.
 It’s not always easy to tell if your cat has a medical condition, so it’s a good idea to get them checked by a veterinarian, especially if you’ve established that the litter tray is accessible and cleaned regularly.

-Neither cats nor dogs like stress.
-They like their routines, and even a small change can throw them off their game.
+Like other animals, cats experience stress, which disrupts their lives and health.
+They like their routines; even a tiny change can throw them off their game.
 Big moves, like rearranging your furniture, moving to a new house, or even welcoming a new cat into your home, are all stressful.

 The good news is that once your cat is settled, they’ll probably return to using the litter box as they should.
 If not, it could be a sign of an underlying health issue.

 Cats can be particular about their bathroom habits, but they can also be incredibly vocal when something is bothering them.
-By learning how they express themselves, you can figure out what your cat is trying to tell you, including whether they need to use the bathroom.
-These three steps will help you figure out if your cat needs to pee or just wants attention.
+By learning how they express themselves through body language and vocalization, you can determine what your cat is trying to tell you, including whether they need to use the bathroom.
+The three steps we discuss should help resolve whether your cat needs to pee or just wants attention.